Accounting Small Business Advice

 It’s best to start preparing your statutory accounts early as the reports can be overwhelming to put together.

-Statutory accounts have to be submitted at the end of your company’s financial year to shareholders, Companies House, and HMRC as part of your tax return.
+Statutory accounts must be prepared at the end of your financial year and submitted to Companies House.
+A version of your accounts is also filed with HMRC as part of your Company Tax Return (CT600), although the format and level of detail may differ.
+Copies must also be provided to shareholders.
 A copy of your statutory accounts also needs to be sent to every member of your company, and when you file it with Companies House, it will be available to the public.

 Note: Your initial statutory accounts must be filed 21 months after registering with Companies House.
 Then, after that, you’ll file nine months after your company’s financial year ends.
 The reports you are required to include depend on the size of your company.

-If your business is considered a “small company” or “micro-entity”, according to the government, you might have the option to send simpler accounts to Companies House and be exempt from being audited.
+If your business is considered a “small company” or “micro-entity”, under Companies House thresholds, you may be able to file simplified accounts and claim audit exemption, provided you meet the relevant criteria.
 You might also have the option to use the Company Accounts and Tax Online service, allowing your company to submit accounts to HMRC and Companies House all at once.

 Unsure of the best time to run your statutory accounts?
 Contact our friendly team today on 0207 043 4000.